aanarres/examples/README.md

 #What is Greta
 Greta decentralizes data distribution, just as internet was once intended.
-Smarter for users, smarter for distributors.

-Internet is rapidly expanding, with heavy data that needs to be distributed between billions of people, devices, houses, streets and vehicles in all parts of the world.

-By making data distribution easy and accessible to anyone, we intend to keep internet the home of new ideas and equal opportunities.
+It's pure JS and works on top of any hosting and distribution solution you might be using today.
+Greta uses webRTC to distribute data directly between concurrent users of a service or site, which means no servers are used to distribute the data.
 Use Greta by simply including the standard script or customize after your specific needs.
+All data distributed in Greta’s network is safely encrypted.

+Greta always fallbacks to your current CDN or server solution if the algorithm estimates that is more appropriate for your end users – for example if someone is on a desert island or have a metered connection.
+Should something, against all odds, go wrong – the worst thing that can happen is that we fallback to your existing distribution solution.

+If you want more information, check our documentation: [https://greta.io/documentation](https://greta.io/documentation)

 #How to register

-This examples will work as is but if you like to use it on your own page or get access to the very nice dashboard please signup for a account over here: [Register here](https://app.greta.io/signup)
+These examples will work regardless if you have a Greta account or not.
+However, signing up is free and you can then use Greta for your own page as well as get analytics from our real time dashboard.
+Get your Greta script here: [https://app.greta.io/signup](https://app.greta.io/signup)

-#How to run examples
+#How to run the examples
-You will need a web server running on your local machine or a server to make the examples work.

-This is because some of the Javascript functions used is not allowed on file:// So you will need to access them over http:// or https://
+First of all you need a web server running on your local machine, as some of the JS functions used are not allowed on file:// you will need to access the examples over http:// or https://

-If you have a web server running just make sure to put the examples in the right directory or point the server to the right place.
+If you already have a web server running, just make sure to put the examples in the right directory or point the server to the right place.

-If you do not have a web sever running we have put together some examples to get you started.
+If you do not have a web sever running yet, we have some quick ones you could use:

 ###Using python:
 ```